-- Check that the Serena License Manager version is at least 2.2.0 (AIX and Solaris) or 2.2.0a (Linux). - Backup non-Serena applications inside the common Tomcat. - If you are testing the upgrade process, Serena strongly recommends that you perform all tests with a copy of your current production base database on the same operating system. - For information about supported upgrades, see this Serena support web page:
+- Check that the License Manager version is at least 2.2.0 (AIX and Solaris) or 2.2.0a (Linux). - Backup non-Micro Focus applications inside the common Tomcat. - If you are testing the upgrade process, Micro Focus strongly recommends that you perform all tests with a copy of your current production base database on the same operating system. - For information about upgrades see this Support web page. - (Oracle only) Check the consistency of the database sequence generator and fix any issues.
+See Support knowledgebase solution S140907. - (Pre-14 upgrade only) Verify that all users have checked in or delivered their local modifications. - You can create a report in the desktop or web client to check which items are 'extracted' or 'locked' for all products in a base database.
+The administrator user can 'undo the checkout' of these items. - If the variable DM_DBCACHE_DIR is set in dm.cfg, empty the specified location. - Database administrator tasks: - Recalculate database statistics using the Dimensions CM DMDBA commands, for details see page 143. - (Pre-14 upgrade only) Increase the space allocated for the PCMS_DATA and TEMP tablespaces by at least 50% and PCMS_IDX by at least 100%. - (Recommended) Set the tablespaces PCMS_DATA, TEMP, and PCMS_IDX to AutoExtend. - Disable the Oracle recycle bin. - If you are going to upgrade your database manually from CM 12.x or earlier (install a server only and then run DMDBA), you must create the Micro Focus Pulse user before upgrading. - a Stop Tomcat. - b Do one of the following

-http://support.serena.com/roadmap/ Product.aspx?sel=PVDIMENSIONS

-Pre-Upgrade Steps

-1 (Oracle only) Check the consistency of the database sequence generator, see Serena Support knowledgebase solution S140907.

-Fix any issues before you upgrade.

-2 (Pre-14 upgrade only) Verify that all users have checked in or delivered their local modifications.

-You can create a report in the desktop or web client to check which items are 'extracted' or 'locked' for all products in a base database.
-The administrator user can 'undo the checkout' of these items.

-3 During an upgrade the installer expects the password for the existing Oracle PCMS\SYS schema user to be the default value pcms\sys.
-If another value was set at installation, the upgrade will fail.

-To change the password back to its default value (at least for the duration of the upgrade) run the dmdba cpas command.
-See the System Administration Guide for details.

-- 4 Database administrator tasks: - Recalculate database statistics using the Dimensions CM DMDBA commands, for details see page 135. - (Pre-14 upgrade only) Increase the space allocated for the PCMS\DATA and TEMP tablespaces by at least 50% and PCMS\IDX by at least 100%. - (Recommended) Set the tablespaces PCMS\DATA, TEMP, and PCMS\IDX to AutoExtend. - Disable the Oracle recycle bin.
+· Oracle: Use SQLPlus create the user:

+CREATE USER PULSE IDENTIFIED BY PULSE DEFAULT TABLESPACE PCMS_DATA TEMPORARY TABLESPACE PCMS_TEMP QUOTA UNLIMITED ON PCMS_DATA;

+GRANT CONNECT, RESOURCE, CREATE VIEW TO PULSE commit;

+- SQL Server: Contact Support for details about how to create the user. - c Restart Tomcat.